 1.2.8.
 Insert the SD card

-After the writing process is successfully completed, remove the SD card from the reader, insert it into Gemstone, and set the Bootmode pins to “SD card” as explained in the next section.
+After the writing process is successfully completed, remove the SD card from the reader and insert it into the Gemstone.
+Then, set the Bootmode pins to “SD card” as explained in the next section.

 1.3.
 Bootmode Switch